apache/opendal/website/community/index.md

 * you do not link to files in external services as such files can change, get deleted or the link might break and thus make an archived email thread useless
 * you paste text instead of screenshots of text
-* you keep formatting when pasting code in order to keep the code readable
+* you keep formatting when pasting code to keep the code readable
 * there are enough import statements to avoid ambiguities

 ## Issue tracker

 We use GitHub Issues to track all code related issues: https://github.com/apache/incubator-opendal/issues

-You must have a [GitHub account](https://github.com/signup) in order to log cases and issues.
+You must have a [GitHub account](https://github.com/signup) to log cases and issues.

 ### Bug reports